anil-antony/tfl-tube-status/README.md

 ## Summary

-This notebook fetches the latest Tube line reports from the TFL Open API and processes the data to store it incrementally in Databricks SQL Table.
+This notebook fetches the latest Tube line reports from the TFL Open API and processes the data to store it incrementally in Databricks SQL Table with columns `current_timestamp`, `line`, `status`, and `disruption_reason` .
 The notebook performs the following steps:

 1. Fetches the latest Tube status from the TFL Open API.
 2. Ingests the raw data into a Bronze Delta Lake table.